Electrocauterization is a routine surgical procedure. A surgeon or doctor uses electricity to heat tissue in order to:

-This technique may be used during surgery to cut through soft tissue so that the surgeon can gain access to a site on the body they need to get to.
+A surgeon may use this technique to cut through soft tissue during surgery so they can gain access to a site on the body they need to get to.
 Electrocauterization allows the surgeon to seal off blood vessels that are bleeding during surgery.
-Sealing off blood vessels helps prevent blood loss and keep the site clean.
+Sealing off blood vessels helps prevent blood loss and keeps the site clean.

-This technique is frequently used in the treatment of genital warts or warts on other areas of the body.
-In this case, you will usually only require one treatment.
+This technique is frequently used to treat genital warts or warts on other areas of the body.
+Wart removal usually only requires one treatment.

-There is no special preparation for his procedure.
+No special preparation is needed for this procedure.
 In the case of excessive bleeding (such as frequent nosebleeds), your doctor may take a blood sample to test for anemia or a clotting disorder.

-A few days before your surgery, your doctor will tell you to stop taking any blood-thinning medications such as aspirin, ibuprofen (Advil, Motrin), and warfarin (Coumadin).
+Several days before your surgery, your doctor will likely tell you to stop taking blood-thinning medications such as:

-Before the surgery, he or she will place a grounding pad on your body (usually on your thigh).
-This will protect you from any harmful effects from the electric current.
-The skin at the site of the surgery will be cleaned and coated with a gel to prevent burns.
+Before the surgery, your doctor will place a grounding pad on your body (usually on your thigh).
+This will protect you from harmful effects of the electric current.
+They’ll clean the skin at the site of the surgery and coat it with gel to prevent burns.

-- pain and mild discomfort—pain medicine may be prescribed for several days after the procedure.
+- pain or mild discomfort: Your doctor may prescribe you pain medicine for after the procedure.

-You should tell your doctor if you have a pacemaker in your heart before undergoing treatment.
+Tell your doctor if you have a pacemaker or prosthetic joint before undergoing this treatment.

 Risks of Anesthetics

-Though most healthy people do not have any problems with general anesthesia, there is a small risk of long-term complications.
+Most healthy people don’t have any problems with general anesthesia.
+However, there’s a small risk of long-term complications.
 These risks largely depend on your general health and the type of procedure you’re undergoing.
 Although very rare, death is possible.

-Some factors may increase your risk of complications, including:
+Some factors that may increase your risk of complications include: